exonwarrior/www.aberlag.com/rules/index.md

 - **Dead men don't talk**
   <br/> Inactive (&quot;dead&quot;) players should not interfere with players who are still active. <br/> To signify that you are inactive, hold up two fingers or your weapon in the air.
 - **Leave the location clean**
-  <br/> Make sure that darts are collected at the end of shootouts, and equipment is returned to it's owners.
+  <br/> Make sure that darts are collected at the end of shootouts, and equipment is returned to its owners.